sfuhrm/benchmarksuite/README.md

 The concept of the suite is to run multiple benchmarks in a row and then output the results in CSV format.

-Each benchmark run is split into a warmup phase and a run phase.
+Each benchmark run is split into a warmup phase, and a run phase.
 The warmup phase is to fill the cache lines and/or to give the JIT compiler of the JDK a little time to compile and optimize the code.